Woman smiles at camera and eats avocado

 At the same time, constant fluctuations in blood sugar levels promote food cravings, fatigue, and, in the long term, diseases such as diabetes, cardiovascular problems, chronic inflammation, and disturbances in the gut microbiome.

-The latest studies on sugar consumption show that high blood sugar levels can even damage the blood vessels in the brain - which can be a risk factor for vascular dementia.
-Memory performance also suffers, as sugar weakens neuronal plasticity and the hippocampus.
+Recent studies on sugar consumption show that high blood sugar levels can actually damage the blood vessels in the brain—which can be a risk factor for vascular dementia.
+In addition, memory function suffers because sugar weakens neural plasticity and the hippocampus.

 Why sugar is addictive